 - Pay Period: Employee accrues X number of hours per pay period worked.

-- Hier (Hierarchy): Where the accrual will exist in your databases hierarchy.
-For example, if you have multiple entities with unique accrual rules, those accruals may be established per entity.
-Or, perhaps you want to setup accruals for your temporary staff and a separate accrual structure for your internal staff--hierarchy allows you to do this.
+- Hier (Hierarchy): This defines which hierarchy level the accrual will be seen within.
+If you have multiple entities with unique accrual rules, accruals may be established per entity.
+This also allows you to set up different accrual packages for your internal employees versus temp.
 Hierarchy could be as far reaching as system or as specific as a branch.